WHO IS CHAPLAIN GORDON JAMES KLINGENSCHMITT, PhD?

 He is a well-traveled motivational speaker, having appeared on Fox News, MSNBC, The 700 Club, PBS, 300+ radio shows, and 200+ churches in 28 states, telling his true story of being vindicated by Congress after demanding his own court-martial, after he took a stand for the rights of military chaplains to pray publicly “in Jesus’ name.”
 By sacrificing his own ~16-year officer career and a million dollar pension, by demanding his own trial for the “crime” of worshiping in public, he inspired 300,000 petitioners, 85% of polled voters, 35 pro-family groups, and 75 Congressmen who mobilized to overturn the national military “non-sectarian prayer” policy, restoring the rights of military chaplains of all faiths to pray publicly, in uniform, according to the dictates of their conscience, even if they pray “in Jesus’ name.”
-His national petition organization, The Pray In Jesus Name Project, has delivered 5 million fax petitions to Congress supporting pro-life, pro-marriage, and pro-freedom causes, and overturned government bans, restoring free speech and religious liberty in 13 states.
-His 1999 founded charity Pray In Jesus Name Ministries has feed 300+ orphans and children overseas since 2012, and cares for widows and homeless veterans, while broadcasting the gospel daily in millions of US homes.
+His national petition organization, The Pray In Jesus Name Project, has delivered 5 million fax petitions to Congress supporting pro-life, pro-marriage, and pro-freedom causes, and overturned government bans, restoring free speech and religious liberty in 13 states and 3 times in federal law.
+His 1999 founded charity Pray In Jesus Name Ministries feeds up to 1,100 orphans and children overseas since 2012, and cares for widows and homeless veterans, while broadcasting the gospel daily in millions of US homes.

 When this religious discrimination threatened to end his career, the Chaplain staged an 18-day hunger strike in front of the White House.
-His story was reported on the front pages of the Washington Times, Washington Post, and New York Times, Hannity and Colmes, MSNBC, the 700 Club three times, the Coral Ridge Hour with D.James Kennedy, and he declared victory when the Navy backpedaled to renew his contract for 3-more years.
+His story was reported on the front pages of the Washington Times, Washington Post, and New York Times, Hannity and Colmes, Tucker Carlson on MSNBC, PBS Newshour, the 700 Club three times, the Coral Ridge Hour with D.James Kennedy, and he declared victory when the Navy backpedaled to renew his contract for 3-more years.
 So the chaplain ended his hunger strike, and returned to work.
 Do you think the Navy brass were happy to see him back?